Informative Goodness-of-Fit for Multivariate Distributions: Theoretical framework

 forms an orthonormal basis on $L^2[0,1]^p$, the Hilbert space of square integrable function over the $p$-dimensional unit cube.

-Notice that despite any orthonormal basis in $[0,1]$ could be used to construct a tensor product basis in $[0,1]^p$, here we focus on the normalized shifted Legendre polynomials.
-This choice is justified by the fact that the latter are special cases of the so called LP-score functions \citep[e.g.,]{LPksamples}.
-As discussed in Section \ref{discrete}, the LP score functions allow for extensions to the discrete setting.
+Notice that while any orthonormal basis in $[0,1]$ could be used to construct a tensor product basis in $[0,1]^p$, here we focus on the normalized shifted Legendre polynomials.
+This choice is justified by the fact that the latter are special cases of the so called LP-score functions \citep[e.g.,][]{LPksamples}.
+As discussed in Section \ref{discrete}, the latter allow for extensions to the discrete setting.